 Other help for carers

-You can call the Carers Direct helpline on 0300 123 1053 for confidential information and advice.
-The helpline is open from 9am to 8pm Monday to Friday, and from 11am to 4pm at weekends.
+You can call the Carers UK helpline on 0800 808 7777 for confidential information and advice.
+The helpline is open from 9am to 8pm Monday to Friday.
 The helpline is closed on bank holidays.